gvwilson/thirdbit/_drafts/2023-01-27-sdxjs-conclusion.md

 but don't know enough to write it.
 I do,
 however,
-have a fair bit of experience editing, so if you'd like to contribute a chapter to a collection, please get in touch.
+have a lot of experience [editing][bib], so if you'd like to contribute a chapter to a collection that described working models of editors, message queues, databases, and the like, please get in touch.

 I would also enjoy hearing from anyone who is using this material in class.